mashery/wordpress-plugin/README.md

 * `README.md` this file.

 The main file you should be looking at is [main.php](main.php).
 From there, you should be able to infer what's going on.
 Open an issue at https://github.com/mashery/wordpress-plugin/issues if you have any questions.

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 ## Authors